Customize click behaviors (iOS)

 // Here, you could write codes to navigate to the host app page.

-// Please refer to "Navigate to the host app page" below for more details.
+// please consult "Navigate to the host app page" below.

 }